Biden ready to sell $2.3T infrastructure plan in Louisiana

 Senate Minority Leader Mitch McConnell of Kentucky said that Republicans would rather finance infrastructure through user fees such as tolls and gasoline taxes, though he declined to specify which fees he would back.

-“We’re open to doing a roughly $600 billion package, which deals with what all of us agree is infrastructure and to talk about how to pay for that in any way other than reopening the 2017 tax reform bill,” McConnell said Monday at the University of Louisville.
+“We’re open to doing a roughly $600 billion package, which deals with what all of us agree is infrastructure and to talk about how to pay for that in any way other than reopening the 2017 tax reform bill,” McConnell said this week at the University of Louisville.

 The Biden administration is banking that its message could play in Louisiana, which last backed a Democratic presidential candidate in 1996.
 Louisiana has been barraged by 30 extreme weather events over the past decade that caused $50 billion worth of damage.
 Biden is seeking $50 billion to make infrastructure better able to withstand storms, winds and flooding.